dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 | – | (one) | 1 | 0.000000000001 | 0.00000000000134|

-## How is the number of cycles charged to a canister computed?
+## How is the number of cycles charged to a canister estimated?

-When a canister is deployed on ICP, the number of cycles charged to the canister is computed using the following input parameters:
+The number of cycles charged to the canister can be estimated using the following parameters:

 - Nodes in the subnet the canister is deployed to: If deployed locally, this number is 1.
 If deployed on the mainnet, this number is either 13 or 34.
 - Amount of users: The total number of users that interact with the canister.